reduxjs/redux/docs/usage/deriving-data-selectors.md

 - In slice files, alongside the reducer logic
 - In component files, either outside the component, or inline in `useSelector` calls

 A selector function can be used anywhere you have access to the entire Redux root state value.
-This includes the `useSelector` hook, the `mapState` function for `connect`, middleware, thunks, and sagas.
+This includes the `useSelector` hook, middleware, thunks, listeners, and sagas.
 For example, thunks and middleware have access to the `getState` argument, so you can call a selector there:

 ```js
 function addTodosIfAllowed(todoText) {